Adopting a Kitten: The Process

 Step 4

 Waiting for the litter to be born is the hardest part.
 Up until that point you have given money to me with the thought and hope of a kitten.
 That can be scary.
 But then… Once they are born, it becomes real.
 Once the kittens are born I will email those on the list eligible for that litter to give them the good news.
 And you get to be bombarded by kitten pictures on my Instagram!
-I post pictures weekly of each individual kitten.
+I post pictures weekly of each kitten.
 If I have multiple litters born within a month, the eligible buyers can pick from either litter.
 Pick-up dates may differ, however.

 Step 5